 The explicit and implicit got disconnected during the trauma and remain disconnected throughout time unless worked through and worked on.
 So, today we react when getting triggered.
 But the danger typically was really back then, back in the past at the time of the trauma and not today.

 An unprocessed memory is really a fragmented memory because of the fact that the implicit and explicit information get separated.
 It’s as simple as that.
-What then is EMDR attempting to do?
+What then is Eye Movement Desensitization and Reprocessing (EMDR) attempting to do?

 As therapists we want for our clients to be able to bring up the traumatic memory without bringing up the associated anxiety and disturbance today.
 So that instead of feeling anxious and disturbed when recalling the event, our clients instead feel fairly neutral about it and are able to go about their daily lives.